VolvoGroup/dymoval/docs/source/installation.rst

     The used `matplotlib` color map.
 Check `Matplotlib` docs for possible values.

-.. confval:: ax_height
-    :type: float
-    :default: 2.5

-    The subplot height (inches) when you save the figure.
-The default values are chosen to keep a 16:9 ratio of the overall figure.
-.. confval:: ax_width
-    :type: float
-    :default: 4.445

-    The subplot width (inches) when you save the figure.
-The default values are chosen to keep a 16:9 ratio of the overall figure.

 These parameters can be set through a :code:`~/.dymoval/config.toml`  file.
 You have to create such a file manually.

 A :code:`~/.dymoval/config.toml` could for example include the following content

 .. code-block::